reliqarts/laravel-scavenger/readme.md

 #### Target Breakdown

-The `targets` array is to contain a list of entities (to be scraped from) keyed by a unique target identifier.
+The `targets` array contains a list of entities (to be scraped from) keyed by a unique target identifier.
 The structure is as follows.

 - `model`: Laravel DB model to create from target.
 - `source`: Source URL to scrape.